Chart Color Schemes

 Stafford has seen population growth performance typically on par with national averages when looking at short and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-Future population trends suggest a median national area increase, with Stafford expected to grow by 604 persons to 2041, representing a total increase of 7.9% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data but lacking age category splits.
+AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future trends suggest a population increase just below the national median by 2041, with an expected expansion of 604 persons and a total increase of 7.9% over 17 years.

 Frequently Asked Questions - Population